-"Modern education concentrates on teaching subjects, leaving the method of thinking, arguing, and expressing one's conclusions to be picked up by the scholar as he goes along; mediæval education concentrated on first forging and learning to handle the tools of learning, using whatever subject came handy as a piece of material on which to doodle until the use of the tool became second nature." -Dorothy Sayers, Lost Tools of Learning.
+Taken by and large, the great difference of emphasis between the two conceptions holds good: modern education concentrates on teaching subjects, leaving the method of thinking, arguing, and expressing one's conclusions to be picked up by the scholar as he goes along; mediæval education concentrated on first forging and learning to handle the tools of learning, using whatever subject came handy as a piece of material on which to doodle until the use of the tool became second nature. -Dorothy Sayers, Lost Tools of Learning.

-"What if education ... is not primarily about the absorption of ideas and information, but about the formation of hearts and desires?
+What if education ... is not primarily about the absorption of ideas and information, but about the formation of hearts and desires?
 What if we began by appreciating how education not only gets into our head but also (and more fundamentally) grabs us by the gut?
 What if education was primarily concerned with shaping our hopes and passions - our visions of 'the good life' - and not merely about the dissemination of data and information as inputs to our thinking?
 What if the primary work of education was the transforming of our imagination rather than the saturation of our intellect? ...
-What if education wasn't first and foremost about what we know, but about what we love?"
-James K.A.
+What if education wasn't first and foremost about what we know, but about what we love? -James K.A.
 Smith